boomerang-io/carbon-addons-boomerang-react/docs/v3-migration.md

 # v3 Migration Guide

 Follow the sections below for migrating from v2 to v3.
-Migrating

 ## Prerequisites